hrgdavor/jscadui/packages/postmessage/README.md

 With modern JavaScript we can go few steps further and make communication with worker be as simple as calling methods(all of them async ofc.).

+If you create a class that handles incomming rpc calls, NOTICE THAT unless all of your methods are actually async, you can not just use the declaration of your class for the side that is takling to your class via postMessage.
+You must create an interface that has all the methods declared async.

 Here is partial sample of jsdoc definitions for jscad worker
 ```ts
 /**